 One of the most famous theme parks in the world is at your doorstep, and it’s a movie studio’s worth of favourite icons, characters, and memories for you to see.
-The Wizarding World of Harry Potter, Jurassic World Velocicoaster, and Volcano Bay are recent highlights.
+Recent highlights include the Wizarding World of Harry Potter, Jurassic World Velocicoaster, and Volcano Bay.

 The International Drive is the commercial area that essentially houses Orlando’s main attractions.
 Parks like Walt Disney World and Seaworld can all be accessed from what is called the I-Drive.

-If you’re unsure of exactly what to do, it may be worth taking a cruise along this boulevard, as you’ll get an excellent overview of what downtown Orlando is all about.
-Running off the main drag is Pointe Plaza Avenue, which connects with Universal Blvd.
+If you’re unsure what to do, it may be worth taking a cruise along this boulevard, as you’ll get an excellent overview of downtown Orlando.
+Pointe Plaza Avenue is running off the main drag, which connects with Universal Blvd.

 There isn’t much you can’t access from this road, even many of the attractions listed here.
 There are also dozens more pubs and restaurants to see and try along the route.